Who we are:

 - Developed and implemented a novel professional development program called ‘Modeling for Fidelity’ that provides teachers with personalized mentoring to support implementation of the curriculum in their classrooms.

 - Formally evaluated both programs, revealing robust and reproducible gains in student engagement in learning, content knowledge acquisition and problem solving abilities.
 The results are published in ‘The Great Diseases Project: A Partnership Between Tufts Medical School and the Boston Public Schools’.

 - Expand our program to encompass interactive online learning for in-service teachers and their students, enhancing dissemination without geographic constraints.

 - Expand our program to encompass instruction for pre-service teachers, to provide biomedical science knowledge they can use to engage their future students.

 - Our ultimate goal:

-- Educate a cohort of young, highly trained, biomedical scientists who can work with and in school districts to support the use of current biomedical and health science curricula to builds student engagement and develope a scientifically literate citizenry able to use 21st century advances in biomedical and health science to manage their own, and their families’ health.
+- Educate a cohort of young, highly trained, biomedical scientists who can work with, and in, school districts in order to support the use of current biomedical and health science curricula that will build student engagement and develop a scientifically literate citizenry able to use 21st century advances in biomedical and health science to manage their own, and their families’ health.